coleifer/sqlcipher3/README.md

 Building a statically-linked library
 ------------------------------------

-To build `pysqlcipherx` statically-linked against a particular version of SQLCipher, you need to obtain the SQLCipher source code and copy `sqlite3.c` and `sqlite3.h` into the source tree.
+To build `sqlcipher3` statically-linked against a particular version of SQLCipher, you need to obtain the SQLCipher source code and copy `sqlite3.c` and `sqlite3.h` into the source tree.